 - Beaten egg

-Using a pizza cutter, cut 16 strips widthways, take one strip and carefully twist it around a few times.
-Curl into a ‘knot’ and make sure both ends are tucked under so they do not open during baking (follow this tutorial).
+- Take one strip and gently twist it around a few times.
+Curl into a ‘knot’ and make sure both ends are tucked under so they do not open during baking >> watch this video.

 - Line two baking trays with parchment paper.